Average Driving Distance by Age and Handicap: Amateurs Vs Pros

 Assuming you’re an average sort of amateur golfer then you’re probably struggling to hit it much more than two hundred yards off the tee.
 You are wondering what all the fuss is about.

-Using the data from the report you should see the need for some form of reining in of the professional game.
+Using the data from the report you should see the need for the professional game to be reined in.

 Golf has seen many improvements in equipment technology over the last 30 to 40 years.
 There has also been a significant improvement in the condition of most courses.
 Despite this, there hasn’t been any significant improvement in the distance achieved by amateur golfers.